NUbots/NUbots/module/localisation/Localisation/README.md

 # Localisation

 ## Description

 A particle filter based localization method for estimating the robot's position and orientation (x, y, theta) in field space, which relies solely on field line observations.

 ## Usage

-Include this module to allow the robot to estimate is (x, y, theta) state on the field.
+Include this module to allow the robot to estimate its state (x, y, theta) on the field.

 ## Consumes

 - `message::vision::FieldLines` uses the field line observations from FieldLineDetector module

 ## Emits